Alessandragon/Mparloc/README.md

     #Use S phases for eqk location [False or True]
     s_phases: True

-After configuring the software and correctly formatting the input files, it is possible to execute the tool to perform the building of the grids.
+After configuring the software and correctly formatting input files, it is possible to execute the tool to perform the building of grids.
 For example, naming the network folder as `ISNet` and the event folder as `12458a`:

     #!/usr/bin/python3